 What Annika must do will take courage, help, and a lot of imagination.

 A BIT ABOUT ME

 When not writing, I travel a lot with my work and relish exploring cultures and languages.
 I also drink a lot of coffee.

-I'm mom of one wholly incredible daughter who's an outdoor adventure guide and is probably right now guiding people somewhere through the Canadian wilderness.
+I'm mom of one wholly incredible daughter who's an outdoor adventure guide and is probably right now guiding people somewhere through the wilderness.